hetida/hetida-designer/docs/glossary.md

+---
+icon: lucide/book-text
+---

-## <a name="glossary"></a> Glossary
+# Glossary

-Important concepts that help you understand how the hetida designer works.
+## Terms and Concepts

-* **Hetida designer**: The software developed in this repository consisting of the web user interface, the backend, and the runtime.
+* **hetida designer**: The software developed in this repository consisting of the web user interface, the backend, the runtime, builtin adapters and more.
-* **Hetida**: A analytical iot/timeseries platform (see https://hetida.io/en/).
+* **hetida**: A analytical iot/timeseries platform (see https://hetida.io/en/).
 Hetida designer is a (stand-alone, open source) module of the hetida platform.
-* **Workflow, Workflow Revision**: A composition of analytical operations where outputs can be linked to inputs.
+* **Workflow, Workflow Revision**: A [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) composition of analytical operations where outputs can be linked to inputs.
 Also has some IO configuration.
 Workflows have revisions and in the workflow editor one actually edits a workflow revision.
 * **Component, Component Revision**: A piece of code together with some IO configuration that can be used/instantiated as operator in a workflow revision.
 Components have revisions and in the Component editor one actually edits a component revision.
 * **Operator** An instance of either a workflow revision or a component revision used in a workflow.
 These are the "boxes" you can drag into the workflow editor.
 A workflow can contain multiple operators belonging to the same component or workflow revision.
 * **Transformation, Transformation Revision**: An umbrella term for the entities “Workflow” and “Component” or respectively "Workflow Revision" and "Component Revision".